Is your sleep too good?

-The loss of muscle tissue (Sarcopenia) that happens with age that is accompanied by the decrease in metabolism and increase in body fat.
+The loss of muscle tissue (Sarcopenia) that happens with age is accompanied by a decrease in metabolism and an increase in body fat.

 It is possible to improve muscle tissue, hence metabolism with the right kind of exercise training.

-As you can see from the graph below, with consistent lifestyle based resistance training exercise, muscle tissue is 20-percent higher in individuals who exercise throughout their entire life.
+As you can see from the graph below, with a consistent lifestyle-based resistance training exercise, muscle tissue is 20-percent higher in individuals who exercise throughout their entire life.

 Furthermore, this increased muscle will = more metabolism = more calories burned = more weight/fat loss.